Reconsidering Velocity Addition/Subtraction in Special Relativity: Introduction

 The organisation of the paper is as follows.
-Section\,\ref{sec:OldStory} presents in a self-contained fashion the known story on Einstein's law of velocity addition/subtraction in component form.
+Section\,\ref{sec:OldStory} we review in a self-contained fashion the full story concerning Einstein's law of velocity addition/sub\-traction in component form.
 Polar decomposition is used to decompose elements in the Lorentz group into a boost and a rotation.
-It is emphasised that this decomposition is not natural but rather dependent of a distinguished state of motion.
+It is emphasised that this decomposition is not natural, but rather dependent of a distinguished state of motion.
 Explicit formulae for the polar decomposition of the composition of two boosts are given to derive once more Einstein addition and also Thomas Rotation, the properties of which are derived.
 In particular, uniqueness of polar decomposition is used to prove that Einstein addition endows the open unit ball in $\reals^3$ with the algebraic structure of a non-associative quasigroup with identity, called a \emph{loop}.

 Section\,\ref{sec:RelativeVelocities} replaces the common matrix notation by a proper geometric setting in which the analytic expressions merely contain states of motion and their scalar products.
 The boost-link-theorem is proved and taken as basis for the definition of ``relative velocity'', namely as the velocity of the boost that links the two given states $(s_1,s_2)$.
 We will call it the ``link velocity''.
 Next to the two states it also depends on the state $s$ relative to which we identify the linking Lorentz transformation as a pure boost.
 Since the group generated by pure boosts is the entire Lorentz group, that reference to $s$ is necessary.
-We emphasise that this latter reference renders the notion of relative velocity a ternary (rather than binary) relation, and that this fact is \emph{not} in conflict with the relativity principle as sometimes claimed.
+We emphasise that this latter reference renders the notion of relative velocity a ternary (rather than binary) relation and that this fact is \emph{not} in conflict with the relativity principle, as sometimes claimed.

 Section\,\ref{sec:GalileiNewton} compares the findings of Section\,3 to the case of Galilei-Newton spacetime, which we again characterise in proper geometric terms.
-Here boosts form indeed a 3-dimensional subgroup, which is even abelian and normal, such that the relative velocity between two states $(s_1,s_2)$ of motion---now defined in terms of the geometric structures given here---does \emph{not} require the specification of a third reference state relative to which the linking Galilei transformation is identified as pure boost.
+Boosts now form indeed a 3-dimensional subgroup, which is even abelian and normal.
+Hence the relative velocity between an ordered set $(s_1,s_2)$ of states does \emph{not} require the specification of a third reference state relative to which the linking Galilei transformation is identified as pure boost.